obspy/obspy/misc/docs/source/tutorial/code_snippets/konno_ohmachi_smoothing.rst

 For large spectra it can be very time-consuming and memory intensive to calculate the smoothing coefficients for all frequencies.
-In these cases it is usually best specify a subset of frequencies using the ``center_frequencies`` parameter.
+In these cases it may be best to specify a subset of frequencies using the ``center_frequencies`` parameter.
 The output will then only contain values corresponding to the frequencies of interest.